Connecting to Essential Resources

 Episode 40: Matt Hufman, VP of Communications, interviews Amy Kardash, President, and Jo Ann Deasy, Director of Institutional Initiatives and Student Research at ATS, give an overview and update on themes and trends in the Pathways initiative.

-Sustainability for Schools: David Rowe, an AGB Consulting group leader and coach of the In Trust Center’s Wise Stewards initiative, led a series of webinars on sustainability for theological schools.
+Sustainability for Schools: David Rowe, an AGB Consulting group leader and coach of the In Trust Center’s Wise Stewards initiative, leads a series of webinars on sustainability for theological schools.
 Watch the on-demand video.

 For more webinars, including change management and institutional transformation, click here.